Upper Arm Lift Mobile, AL

 How Will I Look and Feel After an Arm Lift?

-When your arm lift is finished, your arms will feel sore and your mobility will be limited.
+When your arm lift is finished, your arms will feel sore and limited mobility.
 Dr. Proffitt will give you specific instructions to follow during recovery.
 These may include steps to use pain medications, wear compression garments, and keep your arms elevated.

 When you’re ready to discuss arm lift surgery with a board certified Mobile Alabama plastic surgeon, contact the office of Dr. Randy Proffitt today.
 You can send an email to our friendly staff, or call the office at 251-344-0322.